Nimaoth/Nev/README.md

 - [Zed](https://github.com/zed-industries/zed)

 ## Important notes if you intend to use it
-- Currently only UTF-8 encoded files are supported
+- Nev currently only supports saving files as UTF-8
 - Carriage return (`0xD`) will be removed when loading, and not added back when saving.
 - Language servers and debug adapters have to installed manually at the moment, treesitter parsers require [emscripten](https://github.com/emscripten-core/emscripten)
 - Read the [docs](docs/getting_started.md)